 Cocoa powder provides tons of benefits, especially if your powder is at least 72% cocoa.
 Cocoa powder contains iron, zinc, and selenium.
 These minerals help your body function and give your immune system a boost.

 Cocoa is one of the richest sources of polyphenols.
 It’s especially abundant in flavanols, which have potent antioxidant and anti-inflammatory effects.
-They have been linked to numerous health benefits, including reduced inflammation, better blood flow, lower blood pressure and improved cholesterol and blood glucose levels.
+They have been linked to numerous health benefits, including reduced inflammation, reduced risk of cardiovascular disease, better blood flow, lower blood pressure and improved cholesterol and blood glucose levels.

-Cocoa is known to be one of the healthiest ways to keep your body energized and awake as it contains a healthy amount of caffeine.
-This helps to boost energy and fight fatigue.
+Cocoa is known to be one of the healthiest ways to keep your body energized and awake as it contains a healthy amount of caffeine (and caffeine consumption helps to boost energy and fight fatigue).
 Not only does it have a good amount of caffeine, but it contains magnesium as well.
 Two tablespoons of cocoa powder has about 14% of your body’s daily value of Magnesium.

 Magnesium has been found to keep your body energized naturally.
 Magnesium has been found to protect your body against other issues such as high blood pressure, type II diabetes, and osteoporosis.
 When buying cocoa powder, make sure that you buy unsweetened cocoa powder with no ingredients added.